graniticio/granitic/doc/tutorial/001-fundamentals.md

 Run the following in a terminal:

 <pre>
-cd $GOPATH/src/grnc-tutorial
+cd $GOPATH/src
-grnc-project t001 grnc-tutorial/t001
+grnc-project grnc-tutorial grnc-tutorial
 </pre>

-This will create the following files under $GOPATH/src/grnc-tutorial:
+This will create the following files under $GOPATH/src:

 <pre>
-/t001
+/grnc-tutorial
     service.go
     /resource
         /components